 Capital assets.
-The Town of Garland's investment in capital assets for its governmental and business-type activities as of June 30, 2019, totals \$2,431,738 (net of accumulated depreciation).
+The Town of Garland's investment in capital assets for its governmental and business-type activities as of June 30, 2021, totals \$3,603,701 (net of accumulated depreciation).
 These assets include buildings, roads, land, machinery and equipment, park facilities, and vehicles.

-Major capital asset transaction during the year was the purchase of a dump truck in the general fund and CDBG wastewater collection system improvements project in the water and sewer fund, (there were no other significant demolitions or disposals).
+Major capital asset transactions during the year was the purchase of equipment in the General Fund and CDBG wastewater collection system improvements project in the Water and Sewer fund, (there were no other significant demolitions or disposals).